 It was sunny outside.
 Gartsin was outside, making flower crowns out of daisies with his younger sister when she had suddenly screamed.
 The scream had alerted his mama, and she came rushing outside.
 Upon seeing her two children, she scooped up his younger sister while yelling at him to say away in fear.
 She had called him multiple harsh names while doing so.
 Eventually, he had given in and left the only thing he knew his entire life.
 All he had was the clothing on his body.
 Without money, he’d wondering on for days on end starving, wishing for his mama’s food.

 How was he supposed to know how to react?
 His eyes watered as he thought about his mama.
 It had been almost two months since he had been kicked out of the house.
 Now, someone was willing to be in his life again.
 Should he push them away or accept them into his life?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, GillianWrite a Review